gigo6000/dotfiles/README.md

 -   Fuzzy Search Files: Type partial filenames and/or paths to quickly find files in your project.
 -   File System Explorer: Browse and view the files and folders in your project.
 -   Linting and LSP: Get warnings in the code to prevent bugs.
 Rename functions/methods across multiple files (Intelephense license required: https://intelephense.com/).
+-   Autocomplete Code: Using Ultisnips and Emmet to autocomplete code.

 ## Install